Italy ~ Santa Cristina

 Riding ability: confident novice and above

 Group size: Santa Cristina can host 30+ guests, riding is in small groups max 5

 Season: April to November

-Horses: There are around 20 horses, a mixture of Thoroughbred and warmblood crosses and local Italian crosses.
+Horses: There are around 20 horses, a mixture of Thoroughbred and warmblood crosses, Anglo-Arabs and local Italian crosses.
 They vary from about 15hh to 17hh with a few smaller childrens ponies.
 All are well schooled, responsive, willing and enjoyable to ride and very well looked after.
 Tack is English style.
 Rides are usually limited to a maximum of 5 or 6 guests.

 Hours: Tailored to suit but generally 2 to 5 hours riding a day, broken with rests and for a long lunch.

 Pace and experience required: Riding programs are aimed at reasonably competent riders, who are secure, comfortable and in control on a well-schooled horse at a walk, trot and canter in open country - but there is lots of flexibility and novice and even beginners can be catered for, with lessons in the sand school, by arrangment.

 Full Week (7 nights) - Saturday to Saturday, on request